 Please note that the information shown on the display may vary depending on the information that was received and the type of telephone used.
-Only users of a 6-line display PT can view all of the above information.

 Checking Voice Messages Left by Callers

 When an extension user accesses his message box, the most recent unplayed voice message is played first.
 When one voice message finishes playing, the next most recent voice message will begin playing automatically.
 After the last voice message in a message box has finished playing, the voice messages will begin playing from the most recent voice message again.
 When all voice messages have been played this time, the extension user will hear dial tone 4, and the line will be disconnected automatically.